Ristretto - Preferences

 The preferences dialog can be opened through Menu → Edit → Preferences

-?
-Limit Quality !
-With this option set, the memory-usage of ristretto is limited because it will only render the images at the screen-dimensions instead of the maximum quality.
+- With this option set, the memory-usage of Ristretto is limited because it will only render the images at the screen-dimensions instead of the maximum quality.

-?
-Choose Desktop !
-Choose which desktop you are using, this determines the way ristretto configures the desktop wallpaper.
+- Choose which desktop you are using, this determines the way Ristretto configures the desktop wallpaper.
 Currently, GNOME and Xfce are supported.

 Don't use Thunar to show the file-properties dialog